How to Plan a Project

 - all resources are defined and the resource requirement is fully analysed and confirmed as achievable (including resource provider commitment); and

-- risks have been identified and the associated mitigation activities are embedded in the plan.
+- risks have been identified and the associated mitigation activities are embedded in the core plan.

 To plan a project successfully we must do three major things (later we discuss each step in more detail):